shw3512/shw3512.github.io/teach/cysec-g30/index.md

 ### Axioms

-1. The Internet
+1. The Internet is
-2. Tradeoffs
+2. Tradeoffs exist
+3. Cyberattacks happen

 #### The Internet